NickSpriggs/netbooks_milestone_3/README.md

 - Minor issues with scaling the images.

+- I'm still having trouble getting the different search functions to work.
+Ideally the search bar results would focus on the film titles while the genre navbar results would focus on the genre film genres.
+At the moment though both Search() and Genre_Search() query a shared text index made of both film titles and genres, so if a user were to Search("Horror") it would bring up all the films of that genre, likewise if they were to select Genre_Search("Romance") it may bring up films with the word "Romance" in the title as well.

 - In the future I may experiment with the JSON/BSON dependencies to better handle the database information.

 # Deployment